malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 The simulations in @sec:polymorphic_stability find the p2 polymorph to be the most stable crystal structure, so it is used for this analysis of the melting rate.
-We measure the isotropic melting of the p2 crystal, which is measured by estimating the radius of the crystal found from the volume and assuming a circular crystal.
+We measure the isotropic melting of the p2 crystal by estimating the radius of the crystal found from the volume and assuming a circular crystal.
 This assumption of a circular crystal is validated by @fig:melting_radius showing the expected linear melting over all temperatures.